 - Care for caregiver: support or chat groups, burden assessments, words of encouragement.

 - Behaviour solutions: tips and information to manage problem behaviors (eg, agitation, wandering).

 - Safety: GPS or motion sensor tracking, automated check-in calls, alarms and reminders.

 - Medication management: medication reminders, dosage information, drug-interaction databases.

 - Personal health record tracking: doctors’ appointment reminders.

-As there are so many apps to support caregivers, we have not been able to review all those available.
-We have instead identified independent organisations that have reviewed these apps.
+We have identified independent organisations that have reviewed these apps.
 The following are lists of apps recommended by independent organisations.

 |Family Caregiver Alliance

 |Digital technology for the family caregiver: a fact sheet that outlines some of the tools currently available to help manage caregiving responsibilities and other tasks, including tips on how to find the right digital tool for your situation and types of apps and websites.|